-Our educational philosophy is based on the concept of cultural literacy: the ability to understand and participate in a culture which aims to develop minds and their abilities through content knowledge.
-Culture elevates and improves.
-It does not merely entertain or amuse.
-Aristotle believed that the purpose of education is to make a student like or dislike what he ought.
-This is summarized in our motto.
-Scire velle optanda: to know how to want that which ought to be wanted.
+Our educational philosophy is based on the concept of cultural literacy: the ability to understand and participate in a culture which aims to develop minds and abilities through shared knowledge.
+Culture does not merely entertain or amuse; it elevates and improves.
+To preserve a culture and be its beneficiary, it must be shared and understood.

-Our literature curriculum is based on the Classical Learning Test Author bank.
+Our curriculum is based on the classic texts of Western civilization.
 Older students read these authors directly.
 Younger students are taught the knowledge and skills needed to understand them.

 Classical education is based on the trivium: grammar, logic, and rhetoric.
-These are the means of acquiring, understanding, and organizing knowledge to make a student understand and wish to pursue the true, the good, and the beautiful.
-Its purpose is to teach students how to speak, write, and think well and to live free and virtuous lives.
+These are the means of acquiring, understanding, and communicating knowledge to make a student understand and wish to pursue the true, the good, and the beautiful.
+Its purpose is to teach students how to speak, write, and think well and to lead free and virtuous lives.

 Our students range in age from 8-18.

 Yes.
-We are an approved EFA vendor.
+We are an approved EFA provider.
 Families eligible for EFA funds can receive thousands of dollars per year which can be applied to education costs.

 To do homeschooling under EFA guidelines, please see this article.
 If you use EFA for your homeschooling needs, you are not a traditional homeschooler as defined under RSA 193:A. However, you may use EFA funds while homeschooling if you satisfy EFA guidelines.